Far-right politics in Russia: Ideology

 A former Komsomol activist Ilya Lazarenko became one of the founders of the Union of Russian Youth.
 In 1992–1994, he was the head of the neo-Nazi youth movement which was called the "Front of National Revolutionary Action", that organization evolved from the Union, and it declared its allegiance to Orthodox Christianity.
 He published the newspapers Our March (1992–1993) and People's Construction (1993–1996).
 In March 1996, criminal proceedings were launched against Lazarenko and he was the first person to be convicted of inciting ethnic hatred.
-While he was under investigation, Lazarenko broke with the Orthodox faith and, founded the neo-Nazi Navi Society (also known as the "Holy Church of the White Race") in Moscow on Hitler's birthday in 1996.
+While he was under investigation, Lazarenko broke with the Orthodox faith and, founded the neo-Nazi Nav Society (also known as the "Holy Church of the White Race") in Moscow on Hitler's birthday in 1996.
 He did so under the ideological influence of the founder of esoteric neo-Nazism, Miguel Serrano In October 1994 Lazarenko became the leader of the youth neo-Nazi National Front party.
-The Navi Society was based on the worship of two supposedly Slavic gods, Yav and Navi, and practiced dress uniforms and rituals similar to Ku Klux Klan.
+The Navi Society was based on the worship of two supposedly Slavic gods, Yav and Nav, and practiced dress uniforms and rituals similar to Ku Klux Klan.
 The doctrine of the "church" was a combination of the ideas of Slavic neo-paganism with Indo-Aryan and Zoroastrian beliefs.
 Lazarenko identified "white people" exclusively with Russians.
 The main attribute of the movement's supporters were armbands with swastikas; others included Novgorod crosses (identical to Celtic crosses) with inscribed swastika, runic inscriptions, a ram's skull and Siegfried's sword.
 One of its goals was the extermination of people characterized by physical deformity.
 In 2005 Lazarenko repented and returned to the Orthodox Church.

 Rodnovery is a popular religion among Russian white power skinheads.
 These skinheads, however, do not usually practice their religion..
 During the trial for the skinhead organization Schultz-88 in the second half of 2005, the brochure "Paganism as the spiritual and moral basis of Russian national-socialism" by Dobrovolsky and the neo-pagan magazine The Wrath of Perun were mentioned.
 Members of the neo-Nazi group called the Combat Terrorist Organization of Nevograd (BTO), disbanded by the police in 2006, considered themselves Slavic Rodnovers.
 They published self-published magazines with a racist-neo-pagan orientation, where they developed the idea of creating a "new Nordic race".
 They called for a "pagan revolution", which they aimed to make closer by hunting on people of "non-Slavic appearance".